exabl/snek5000-cbox/doc/examples/README.md

 # 2- Rayleigh-Bénard convection

-In order to simulate the flow in a Rayleigh-Bénard cavity (bottom plate heated and top cooled) one needs to activate it by assigning vertical Rayleigh number for example:
+In order to simulate the flow in a Rayleigh-Bénard cavity (bottom plate heated and top cooled) one needs to activate it by assigning vertical Rayleigh number, for example:

 ```python
 params.Ra_vert = 1750